Dateline Seoul: The Lotte Hotel, Sunday, 10:17

+“Area man’s plan to stay home all weekend and play video games goes off without a hitch.”
 Like the area man, Andrea’s plan is foolproof in its simplicity.
 Before leaving her room she tucks the key in her valise, just in case.

-She puts on a black dress, tasteful but not demure, and black heels.
+Andrea puts on a black dress, tasteful but not demure, and black heels.
 Dressed to kill and ready for soup, she takes the elevator.

 The soup was pumpkin, of course.
 Pumpkin soup is the staple of international hotels everywhere.
 Most pumpkin soup is so-so; today’s was at least decent.
 Her hunger is sated, but that’s about the only thing about her that is.
 She’s bowed and scraped to a dozen industry veterans and talked trade with the guys from her firm.
 She’s been seen.

 Today’s closing remarks are underway and the conference, 1100 strong, is packed into the main ballroom.
 Andrea circles to the back to the sound and light booth.
 This is the nerve center of the room and the man with his finger on the buttons is Mouse.
 Mouse is a known quantity–he is sound man to the world and works events just like this one 280 days a year around the world.
 He used to work full time for Bausch and Lomb before going freelance.
 A total pro, but he has a weakness.
 A weakness for Andrea.

 She slides her arm under his; it’s a hello.

 “How’s it going Mouse?”

 “Same old same old.
 Drinks at 16:30.
 We’ll see how we are in a few hours.”

 Were you dear reader in the medical tubing industry you’d want to tie one on as well.
 In tumult lies opportunity, thought Andrea.